Policy Table of Contents

 The Illustration Department’s process goes as follows for December and May graduating seniors-

-- Our December graduating seniors are informed by the Illustration Department Administrator via multiple e-mail messages about the deadline for hanging their walls for their exit reviews.
+- Our December graduating seniors are informed by the Illustration Program Manager via multiple e-mail messages about the deadline for hanging their walls for their exit reviews.
 Their walls are also for display after the December graduation ceremony for their family, friends, and others to see.

 - Both December and May graduating seniors are in constant contact with their respective Senior Studio instructors on how to best present their work on their walls for both December graduation and the SEO.